ReemHal/letter_images/README.md

 We can also extract information from each image in a collection of letter images and save it in a csv file.
 Extracted information include: the location of each part in a letter, the part type (e.g. sender, signature, body, etc.), the text within that part, as well as the image name and full path. this information allows us to query our database for a veriety of purposes.
 Examples include:
   - retrieving all the letters that were signed by a given name
   - getting letters written on the same day
   - finding letters discussing similar topics.
+  - finding letters with a similar layout.

-We can also query the database against a sample letter not in our collection to find letters in our collection that were sent to the same person as the sample letter, or letters that were signed by the same signator, or even to find letters with a similar layout as the sample letter.
+We can also query the database against a sample letter not in our collection.
+For example, we can retrieve letters in our collection that were sent to the same person as the sample letter, or letters that were signed by the same signator, or even to find letters with a similar layout as the sample letter.

 More detailed examples can be found in the __[explore_letter_image_dataset.ipynb](https://github.com/ReemHal/letter_images/blob/master/explore_letter_image_dataset.ipynb)__

+## Technologies

+This project was developed using:

+  - python=3.5
+  - beautifulsoup4==4.7.1
+  - matplotlib==2.2.3
+  - nltk==3.4
+  - numpy==1.14.5
+  - pandas==0.23.4
+  - parso==0.3.1
+  - Pillow==5.2.0
+  - pyparsing==2.2.0
+  - pytesseract==0.2.6
+  - regex==2019.1.24
+  - scikit-image==0.14.0
+  - scipy==1.1.0
+  - astor==0.7.1

+## Project Status

+The project is a work in progress.
+I would like to:
+  - Use fuzzy matching in identifying dates.
+I am currently using the dateutil package to identify dates.
+This causes dates to be missed if any characters were miss-recognized in the date (e.g. 201a instead of 2018).
+  - Seperate headings and sender information: as I show in the example notebooks, we can identify names within any given part.
+This should allow us to better locate the end of a heading and beginning of the sender information.
+  - use embeddings and other NLP techniques for the body.
+  - use hough transforms to identify text lines in addition to contours: this handles cases where two different contours fall on the same line and end up being incorrectly detected as two as two different letter parts.